-We, Capcom Group, are a game software developer headquartered in Osaka, Japan, and develop and provide contents, including but not limited to planning, development, manufacture, sale and distribution of home video games, online games, mobile games and arcade games as well as management of amusement arcades.
+We, Capcom Group, are a game software developer headquartered in Osaka, Japan.
+We develop and provide contents, including but not limited to, the planning, development, manufacturing, sales and distribution of console games, online games, mobile games and arcade games as well as running amusement arcades.
 Further details can be found at http://www.capcom.co.jp/ir/english/company/info.html.
 For these business activities, we are provided, by our supply chains, with component materials of game software, such as programs, computer graphics, illustrations, and music, as well as software necessary to develop our game software.

-We recognize that modern slavery is a pervasive and insidious global issue, and we are committed to social responsibility and have zero tolerance for slavery and human trafficking.
+We recognize that modern slavery is a pervasive and insidious global issue, and to fulfill our social responsibility, we declare that we have a zero-tolerance policy for slavery and human trafficking.
 We give careful consideration to Section 54 "Transparency in Supply Chains" of the MSA.

 - Our terms and conditions of contracts require our suppliers to comply with all the laws and regulations.

 - We require suppliers in our supply chains to refrain from making supplies that violate MSA and its requirements, and we received documentation from our suppliers confirming that they do not engage in slave labor.

 - We make announcements to our personnel (including management members and employees of Capcom and CEE) concerning MSA and its requirements.
 In that regard, during the fiscal year ending 31 March, 2023, we trained employees of Capcom and CEE by e-learning which included questions concerning MSA.
 We also made CEE employees aware of the guidance on the signs of suspected slave labor published by the relevant British Authority.

 - We have been engaging in research activities constantly to further enrich our knowledge on slave labor and MSA.

 - We also gather information about slave labor and human trafficking through our internal reporting hotline.